by Omar Sajjad

-The first somber moment of the school visit came when a teacher pointed me towards a jubilant boy of about seven, explaining that his father had been killed in Syria.
-It was a sorrowful reminder of what many of these children have been through.
-The students at this school have worries beyond their years – the loss of loved ones, helping their families pay the bills, pulling long days to further their education – but today, they were carefree as kids their age should be.
+The first somber moment of the school visit came when a teacher pointed me towards a jubilant boy of about seven, explaining that his father had died in the war.
+It was a heartbreaking reminder of what many of these children have been through.
+The students at this school have worries beyond their years – the loss of loved ones, helping their families pay the bills, pulling long days to further their education – but just to look at them, they seemed carefree as kids their age should be.

 Al Amal School – or “The School of Hope” in Arabic – is rightly named for what it provides to these kids.
-Although many have lost family members in the war, the students brimmed with pure unadulterated joy when we played with them.
-Moreover, I was touched by their boundless generosity.
-In one instance, I made a subsequent visit to Al Amal to drop off the remaining toys.
+Although many have lost family members in the war, the students brimmed with pure unadulterated joy as they played with their friends.
+I was also touched by their boundless generosity.
+In one instance, I made a subsequent visit to Al Amal to drop off the remaining toys and books I had brought.
 Immediately as I entered, a young boy wearing a faded shirt and ripped jeans placed a cold can of Pepsi and a bowl of freshly picked nectarines before me.
-I already knew from previous interactions that Syrians are some of the most resilient yet giving people.
-The boy’s simple gesture, however, really reinforced this concept.
+I already knew from previous interactions that Syrians are some of the most resilient yet generous people.
+The boy’s simple gesture, however, really drove this point home.

-Organizing and executing the Lego workshop at the school was one of the most memorable and humbling experiences of my life.
-I kept thinking back to the tragic circumstances that made these kids tough and mature beyond their years.
+Visiting the school was easily one of the most sobering experiences of my life.
+I kept thinking back to the tragic circumstances that had made these kids tough and mature beyond their years.
 Yet in the end, the kids who came to see us went home laughing and waving to us.

-The visit’s impact on me only deepened my desire to continue helping the school.
+The visit’s impact on me only deepened my desire to stay involved with the school.
 After the teachers requested one, I arranged for a color photocopier to be delivered to Al Amal.
 Furthermore, I remain in touch with the principal.
 She recently told me that her humble school has over 150 students now.
-In her last correspondence, she wrote, “My large school has grown even larger, but it’s alright.
+In her last correspondence she wrote, “My large school has grown even larger, but it’s alright.
 I can manage”.

-After seeing the fruits of her labor, I have no doubt she will.”
+After seeing the fruits of her labor, I have no doubt that she will.”